 3 ) DESIGN A FULL FIGURE

-- If minor elements* (such as grass, dust, a long vest, etch.) cut or cover a small portion of your character, your entry will still be ok.
+- If minor elements* (such as grass, dust, snow, water, sand, a long vest, etc.) cut or cover a small portion of your character, your entry will still be considered ok.

 - If your character is driving a vehicle: in this case head, torso and arms could potentially still be ok (please make sure to read the section about vehicles below).

 - If part of the lower side of your character fades in the background due to an high speed motion trail effect.

 - If only one single limb is out of frame (a hand, a foot etch.)